ling1726/cypress-forced-colors/README.md

 The devtools APIs used by this library can be found [on the official chrome devtools protocol docs](https://chromedevtools.github.io/devtools-protocol/tot/Emulation/#method-setEmulatedMedia).

+## Why

+Forced colors is a browser mode where color CSS properties are overriden.
+You can find a full list of affected properties on the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/forced-colors).
+This browser feature is leveraged notably by Windows High Contrast Mode, which will override all colors with system colors to provide more contrast for users that need it.

+Chrome devtools has [media emulation as a stable feature](https://chromedevtools.github.io/devtools-protocol/tot/Emulation/#method-setEmulatedMedia) and in version 98, supports full emulation of forced colors.
+This plugin can be used to have an easy way of testing acessible high contrast designs without needing a windows machine or enabling a windows os feature.

 ## Installation

 ```